 As a vocalist during his time at ECU, Christopher held several opera roles including, but not limited to, Leporello in Don Giovanni, Compère in Four Saints in Three Acts, and Count Carl-Magnus in A Little Night Music.
-Also, he performed domestically and internationally with the critically acclaimed ECU Chamber Singers, as well as with Christ Church of Raleigh’s Choristers and Lay Clerks.
-Christopher has also performed as the bass soloist in Handel’s Messiah and as Jesus in Bob Chilcott’s St. John’s Passion in Central and Eastern parts of North Carolina.
+Also, he performed and recorded domestically and internationally with the critically acclaimed ECU Chamber Singers, as well as with Christ Church of Raleigh’s Choristers and Lay Clerks.
+Christopher has also performed as the bass soloist in Handel’s Messiah, Faure Requiem, Durufle Requiem, and as Jesus in Bob Chilcott’s St. John’s Passion in Central and Eastern parts of North Carolina.

 During his time as a composer at ECU, Christopher had several premieres of his original work, including performances of his music by the ECU Chamber Singers, university musicians, and visiting guest artists.
 Notably, in his sophomore year, the chancellor’s office of ECU awarded Christopher a commission, which was premiered by the ECU Chamber Singers at the installation ceremony for Chancellor Cecil P. Staton.